rsedxcftvgyhbujnkiqwe/jb-foss/README.md

 A free and open source jailbreak map, utilizing heavy optimization, with self imposed restrictions.
 Developed by blank and gusic.

 ## Things to know
+Development happens in dev branch.
+This map is still under construction!
+While you are *technically* free to use anything here, it would be appreciated if you could wait until this map is released first.

 This map was created using the following.
 - Hammer++
 - Spud FGD